-32 RELATED PARTIES
+31 RELATED PARTIES

-32.1 PARENT AND ULTIMATE CONTROLLING PARTY
+31.1 PARENT AND ULTIMATE CONTROLLING PARTY

-The Company is owned up to 50.04% by ITM (Information Technology Management) Holding Limited, a local registered company, the registered office of which, is 66, Old Bakery Street, Valletta, Malta.
+The Company is owned up to 50.04% by ITM (Information Technology Management) Holding Limited, a local registered company, the registered office of which, 66, Old Bakery Street, Valletta, Malta.
 The ultimate parent company of the Group is Yellow Stone Investment Limited, a company registered in British Virgin Islands.
 In their capacity as ultimate shareholders of ITM (Information Technology Management) Holding Limited, Ulrike Schäffter and Radi Abd El Haj indirectly hold 25.02% and 25.02% of the issued share capital of the Company respectively.

-32.2 IDENTITY OF RELATED PARTIES
+31.2 IDENTITY OF RELATED PARTIES

-The Company has a related party relationship with its parent company, other subsidiaries of the parent company ("sister companies"), its subsidiaries, the Company's key management personnel (including directors and the Company's senior management) and entities in which the directors or their immediate relatives have an ownership interest ("other related parties").
+The Company has a related party relationship with its parent company, its subsidiaries, the Company's key management personnel (including directors and the Company's senior management), and entities in which the directors or their immediate relatives have an ownership interest and management entities that provide key management personnel services to the group ("other related parties").